 Skip to main content

-The Mesulam Center for Cognitive Neurology and Alzheimer’s Disease invites Northwestern University faculty and staff members conducting research in aging, Alzheimer’s disease and other dementias, as well as related neurosciences, to participate in the 30th Annual Alzheimer Day, which will be hosted in person on Friday, May 3, 2024 in the Feinberg Pavilion Conference Center.
+The Mesulam Center for Cognitive Neurology and Alzheimer’s Disease invites Northwestern University faculty and staff conducting research in aging, Alzheimer’s disease and other dementias, as well as related neurosciences, to participate in the 31st Annual Alzheimer Day on Thursday, May 15, 2025 at the Embassy Suites - Chicago Downtown River North.

 • Cell & Molecular Biology